The Ideal Perfume Experience

 For years perfumers struggled to recreate the wonderful scent of a rose in a garden or field.

-Finally, they discovered that the smells that are in the air around the rose bloom have a significant impact on what we smell when bend down to smell a rose.
+Finally, they discovered that the smells that are in the air around the blooming rose have a significant impact on what we smell when we bend down to smell a rose.

 Essentially the same happens in your home.
 The scent of your own, unique home mingles with the perfume you have just bought.
 It adds itself to your new perfume as part of its ‘top’, ‘heart’ or ‘base’ note and this combination might not be to your liking.

 Effectively, you create a new, unique perfume through the smells that are in your personal environment.

 Our noses are impressionable and we need to give them time, peace & quite to discover and really appreciate a fragrance.